 When the requested sensing service is authorized and accepted, the sensing operation is handled by (distributed) sensing NF(s) which serve the target sensing service area(s).

 During sensing operation, when the authorized sensing service cannot be fulfilled by the selected sensing entities, the Gateway sensing NF may revoke the sensing service authorization of the sensing service consumer after receiving a error report from the (distributed) sensing NF unless sensing operation can be fulfilled by other sensing entities including newly discovered and/or selected sensing entities.

-Editor's note: It is FFS whether sensing NF will reuse existing authorization mechanism or newly defined authorization mechanism for authorization of sensing service request based on the SLA.

-Editor's note: The detail procedure of sensing service authorization will be covered by a separate solution for KI#2.
+The service operation of Sensing Service Function in solution #9 may apply for the procedure how a Gateway sensing NF authorize and revoke the sensing service request from an AF.

 6.6.5 Sensing entities discovery and selection

-It is assumed that every sensing entity registered its sensing capability at the (authorizing) sensing NF.
+It is assumed that every sensing entity registered its sensing capability at the Gateway sensing NF (e.g., via OAM).

-Editor's note: How sensing entity registers its sensing capability at the sensing NF is FFS.

-When a sensing entity registers its supported sensing capability at the sensing NF, it may also register its location or supported sensing service area and supported sensing mode and its role (as sensing transmitter, sensing receiver, or both).
+It is assumed that the location and/or supported sensing service area and supported sensing mode and its role (as sensing transmitter, sensing receiver, or both) are included at the registered sensing capability of each sensing entity.
 In this Release, the supported sensing capability only considers 3GPP based sensing capabilities.

 A sensing NF may discover and select sensing entities for a target sensing area.
 When a sensing NF selects sensing entities, it shall consider the capability of sensing entity whether it may satisfy the requirement from sensing service consumer.